Bleach (manga): Manga

-North American licensor Viz Media serialized the first chapters in the print magazine Shonen Jump from its November 2007 to April 2012 issues.
+North American licensor Viz Media serialized the first chapters of Bleach in the print magazine Shonen Jump from its November 2007 to April 2012 issues.
 The series moved to the digital anthology Weekly Shonen Jump Alpha in January 2012 and Viz Media released it digitally as Shueisha published new chapters in Japan.
-The first volume on English was released on July 6, 2004, and the last volume–the 74th–was released on October 2, 2018.
-Viz also released a hardcover "collector's edition" of the first volume that came with a dust jacket, two box sets, and twenty-five "3-in-1 edition" volumes between June 7, 2011, and March 5, 2019.
-Viz Media released first 16 volumes in English digitally on June 17, 2011.
-As of October 2, 2018, all 74 digital volumes were released.
+The 74 volumes were released from July 6, 2004, to October 2, 2018.
+Viz Media also released a hardcover "collector's edition" of the first volume that came with a dust jacket, two box sets, and twenty-five 3-in-1 volumes between June 7, 2011, and March 5, 2019.